Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 * limited institutional redundancy
 * long-term preservation risk for data, domains, and services

-These are typical risks for infrastructure that has grown in value faster than its institutional support.
+These are typical risks for infrastructure that has grown in value faster than the support around it.

 That framing matters.

 It means the situation is not unusual because the work is weak.
-It is unusual because the work has become significant without yet receiving the durable host structure it now requires.
+It is unusual because the work has become significant without yet receiving the stronger host structure it now requires.

 ## Why This Matters for a Host Institution